 After any live ball play once the ball returns to the pitcher’s mound the play is dead.
 The umpire can also call a play dead.

 If a guy is walked, the girl after him has the option to hit or take first base.
-If she decides to hit, then the guy stays on first base – no automatic taking of second base.
-If she wants to take first, then the guy goes to second.
+Whatever she decides, the guy still goes to second base.

 The batting order must alternate Guy-Girl-Guy-Girl… etc. Two women may bat in a row.
 The batting order must be consistent based on gender.
 That is to say, all men and women must bat an even number of times (or closest to) in order based on their gender. (ex: if you have more men than women on the roster, women will bat more times, but they must bat and equal number of times to the other women on the roster and in order relative to those other women).